NEW ROWER WELCOME LETTER

 This program is open to any rowing member who wishes to learn more about rowing, gain fitness, and be part of a team.
 You do not need to be fit or have a lot of rowing experience.
 As this is primarily a recreational team, the goals will be inclusion, fun, camaraderie, and education.

-Races our teams participate in include: Onset, Come Boating Race, Belfast ME, Gloucester Harbor Race and The Head of the Weir Race.
-There are additional entrance fees for these races.
+Races our teams participate in include: Onset, Come Boating Race, Belfast ME, Gloucester Harbor Race and The Head of the Weir Race, and our Westport Invitational Regatta launched in 2025.

 Our Fleet